-Via the Internet - Stockholders can simplify their voting by voting their shares via the Internet as instructed on the enclosed Proxy Card or the voting instruction form sent to them by their broker, bank or other agent.
+Via the Internet - Stockholders can simplify their voting by voting their shares via the Internet as instructed in the Notice of Internet Availability of Proxy Materials.
 The Internet procedures are designed to authenticate a stockholder's identity to allow stockholders to vote their shares and confirm that their instructions have been properly recorded.

 Internet voting for stockholders of record is available 24 hours a day and will close at 12:00 p.m.
 (CDT) on April 12, 2013.
+The Notice instructs you how to access and review important information in the Proxy Statement and Annual Report.
+You will then be directed to select a link where you will be able to vote on the proposals presented here.

-By Telephone - Stockholders can vote their shares by a toll-free number on the enclosed Proxy Card or in the voting instruction form sent to them by their broker, bank or other agent.
+By Telephone - The Notice of Internet Availability of Proxy Materials includes a toll-free number you can call to request printed copies of proxy materials.
+The printed proxy materials include a different toll-free number on the paper Proxy Card that you can call for voting.
 Telephone voting for stockholders of record is available 24 hours a day and will close at 12:00 p.m.
 (CDT) on April 12, 2013.

-By Mail - Stockholders of record who have received a paper Proxy Card may vote by completing, signing and dating their Proxy Card and mailing it in the pre-addressed envelope.
+By Mail - The Notice of Internet Availability of Proxy Materials includes a toll-free number you can call to request printed copies of proxy materials, including a paper Proxy Card.
+Stockholders who receive a paper Proxy Card may elect to vote by mail and should complete, sign and date their Proxy Card and mail it in the pre-addressed envelope that accompanies the delivery of a paper Proxy Card.
 Proxy Cards submitted by mail must be received by the time of the Annual Meeting for your shares to be voted.
-Stockholders who hold shares beneficially in street name and received a voting instruction form from their broker, bank or other agent, may vote by completing, signing and dating the instruction form provided by the broker, bank or other agent and mailing it in the pre-addressed envelope provided.
+Stockholders who hold shares beneficially in street name may vote by mail by requesting a paper Proxy Card according to the instructions contained in the Notice of Internet Availability of Proxy Materials received from their broker or other agent, and then completing, signing and dating the Proxy Card provided by the brokers or other agents and mailing it in the pre-addressed envelope provided.

 If you vote via the Internet, by telephone or by mailing a Proxy Card, we will vote your shares as you direct.
 For the election of directors, you can specify whether your shares should be voted for all or some of the nominees for director listed or you may withhold your vote from all or some of the nominees for director.
-With respect to the proposal to approve the compensation of our named executive officers by advisory vote, the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm, the proposal to amend our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock and the proposal to amend our Amended and Restated Certificate of Incorporation to decrease the number of authorized shares of Class A Common Stock, you may vote "for" or "against" any proposal or you may "abstain" from voting on any proposal.
+With respect to the proposal to approve the compensation of our named executive officers by advisory vote, the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm, and the proposal to amend our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock and decrease the number of authorized shares of Class A Common Stock, you may vote "for" or "against" any proposal or you may "abstain" from voting on any proposal.